nageshmv06/Natours/README.md

 # Natours
-It is a responsive Nature tourism landing page.
+It is a  landing page of nature tourism website.
+It's fully responsive and functional in different screen sizes.

 ## Technologies used-
 - HTML